russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Moonwalking with Einstein: The Art and Science of Remembering Everything and when was it published?

-What techniques for memory improvement does Moonwalking with Einstein: The Art and Science of Remembering Everything recommend?
+Who is the author of Moonwalking with Einstein: The Art and Science of Remembering Everything?